Alex Grey

-Alex Grey (born November 29, 1953) is an American visual artist, author, teacher, and Vajrayana practitioner known for creating spiritual and psychedelic paintings.
+Alex Grey (born November 29, 1953) is an American visual artist, author, teacher, and Vajrayana practitioner known for creating spiritual and psychedelic artwork such as his 21-painting Sacred Mirrors series.
 He works in multiple forms including performance art, process art, installation art, sculpture, visionary art, and painting.
 He is also on the board of advisors for the Center for Cognitive Liberty and Ethics, and is the Chair of Wisdom University's Sacred Art Department.
 He and his wife Allyson Grey are the co-founders of The Chapel of Sacred Mirrors (CoSM), a non-profit organization in Wappingers Falls, New York.

 Early life and education

-Grey was born on November 29, 1953, in Columbus, Ohio.
+Grey was born Alexander Velzy on November 29, 1953, in Columbus, Ohio.
 His father was a graphic designer and artist.
 Grey was the middle child.
 He attended the Columbus College of Art and Design for two years before dropping out.
-Grey went on to study art the School of the Museum of Fine Arts at Tufts in Boston in 1975.
+Grey went on to study art at the School of the Museum of Fine Arts at Tufts in Boston in 1975.
 At the end of art school, Grey met his wife Allyson at a party where they both ingested LSD and later bonded over the experience.
 He reported that the LSD was initially given to him by his professor.